 Finding the best fit for your feet matters most.
 A good boot is a snug fit at the heel.
 Also, has a sizeable wiggling room at the toecap.

 Hiking is one activity that requires proper planning.
-Moreover, a pair of hiking boots is a must-have in your backpack.
+Moreover, a pair of boots is a must-have in your backpack.
 But what is a hiking boot?

 In simple words, this is a special footwear designed to keep a hikers foot and ankles safe during hiking.
 In other words, this footwear helps a hiker walk long distances without injury.